-• 766779001 |Medicinal product categorized by disposition (product)|
+• 766779001 | Medicinal product categorized by disposition (product) |

-Stated parent concept 763158003 Medicinal product (product) Semantic tag (product) Definition status 90000000000073002 Sufficiently defined by necessary conditions definition status (core metadata concept) Attribute: Has active ingredient Range: <<105590001 Substance (substance) NOTE: While the allowed range is broader, the Medicinal product grouper concepts based on disposition should only use sufficiently defined grouper concepts that are descendants of 766739005 Substance categorized by disposition (substance) as attribute values.
+Stated parent concept 763158003 Medicinal product (product) Semantic tag (product) Definition status 9000000000073002 Sufficiently defined by necessary conditions definition status (core metadata concept) Attribute: • Range: <<105590001 Substance (substance) • NOTE: While the allowed range is broader, the Medicinal product group based on disposition should only use sufficiently defined grouper conce descendants of 766739005 Substance categorized by disposition (substantibute values.
 Cardinality: 0 NOTE: While the allowed range is broader, the Medicinal product grouper concepts based on disposition should have one and only one Has active ingredient attribute.

-FSN Use the following pattern for the FSN; align naming and case sensitivity with the PT for the concept that is selected as the 726542003 Has disposition (attribute) attribute value for the substance concept used as the attribute value for the 127489000 Has active ingredient (attribute) . • Product containing Active ingredient PT (product) Example: • Product containing histamine receptor antagonist (product) • Product containing histamine H2 receptor antagonist (product) Preferred Term Use the following pattern for the PT; align naming and case significance with the PT for the concept that is selected as the 726542003 Has disposition (attribute) attribute value for the substance concept used as the attribute value for the 127489000 Has active ingredient (attribute) • Active ingredient PT&gt;-containing product Example: • Histamine receptor antagonist-containing product Histamine H2 receptor antagonist-containing product Synonyms Synonyms matching the FSN are not required.
+FSN Use the following pattern for the FSN; align naming and case sensitivity with the PT for the concept that is selected as the 726542003 Has disposition (attribute) attribute value for the substance concept used as the attribute value for the 127489000 Has active ingredient (attribute) . • Product containing Active ingredient PT (product) Example: • Product containing histamine receptor antagonist (product) • Product containing histamine H2 receptor antagonist (product) Preferred Term Use the following pattern for the PT; align naming and case significance with the PT for the concept that is selected as the 726542003 Has disposition (attribute) attribute value for the substance concept used as the attribute value for the 127489000 Has active ingredient (attribute) • Active ingredient PT&gt;-containing product Example: • Histamine receptor antagonist-containing product • Histamine H2 receptor antagonist-containing product Synonyms Synonyms matching the FSN are not required.